e2b-dev/awesome-ai-agents/README.md

 Design, Content creation

 ### Description
+- AI-powered design tools for everything from copywriting to generating unique icons from text
 - Magic Copy writes, edits, and rewrites Figma text layers so you can design with real copy
 - Generating images in Figma while designing
 - Magic Rename intelligently names your layers so you can spend more time designing